jdgcs/aeknow.chain/README.md

 ## Usage
 The binary package is only for windows users: https://github.com/jdgcs/aeknow.chain/releases

+Click start.bat, then open http://localhost:8888/ with any browser.

 ## Compile
 1.In Linux, git clone the code and **make build** for the main binary.